vinc/vinc.cc/source/bonsai/collection/carpinus-betulus-1.html.md

 stay alive during that period into my own garden.

 This one managed pretty well, especially this year after an emergency transplantation into a new container.
-It will now receive regular feeding and lots of water and we'll see how it'll react to its new environment.
+It will now receive regular feedings and lots of water during the growing season, then a structural pruning in winter, and be repotted in spring.